1. To awaken earlier than usual

 5. To be dressed in one’s best clothes (Doesn’t necessarily have to be new)

 Note: Care should be taken that we do not incur debts or transgress the limits of modesty on the clothes we purchase and wear on Eid day as is seen in Muslim communities of today.
 Many of our brothers are seen with unsuitable haircuts and inappropriate clothing imitating the kufaar and many of sisters are seen dressed provocatively attracting unwanted attention and the gaze of strange men upon them.
 What would happen if we were to die in such a state?
-We should adopt modesty in everyday of our loves and should never imitate the kufaar in anyway.
+We should adopt modesty in everyday of our lives and should never imitate the kufaar in anyway.
 May Allah save us from this evil.
 Ameen

 6. To use Attar (Perfume)